beaumccartney/heat-pump-calculator/README.md

     - this app was developed on python 3.12.2 and poetry 1.8.2
 - (optional) [`just`](https://github.com/casey/just) for task running
     - task runner for the project, simplifies things that are repeated e.g. installs or server runs
+    - Like make but a lot nicer, [here's some basics](https://github.com/casey/just?tab=readme-ov-file#quick-start).

 ### Installation Instructions